 - In iTaskX Pro choose "Task Sheet" > "Cost Table" in the "Views" toolbar icon.
 With iTaskX Standard choose "Gantt Chart" > "Cost Table" in the "Views" toolbar icon. - 2.
-In the "View Options and Styles" window 🔄 activate the "Show Project Summary" check box. - 3.
+In the "View Options and Styles" window 🗞 activate the "Show Project Summary" check box. - 3.
 Review the total costs in the "Project Summary" row.

-- To review costs in a timeframe like days, weeks, quarters or year, choose the "Gantt Chart" in the "Views" toolbar icon, open the "Graph" area with the "Layout" toolbar icon.
+- To review costs in a timeframe like days, weeks, quarters or year, choose the "Gantt Chart" in the "Views" toolbar icon, open the "Graph" area using the button in the footer of the window.
 After that add a summary graph by pressing the "+" button under the "Graph" area.
 In the upcoming pop-over choose the "Cost" value. - To review project costs quickly in one place, use the "Statistics" "Show..." button in the "Project" inspector.